slimepiki/USC2Mitsuba3/README.md

 # USC2Mitsuba3

-There are tools for rendering USC-HairSalon format hair with mitsuba3.
+These are tools for rendering USC-HairSalon format hair with mitsuba3.

 ## Resolve a dependency